elaljo/Dashboard_app/README.md

 # 🚀 Features

 ## 🔐 User Authentication (Clerk)
-Users must sign in to access the dashboard.
+● Users must sign in to access the dashboard.

-Clerk handles sign-in, sign-up, and session management.
+● Clerk handles sign-in, sign-up, and session management.
 ## 🏢 Agencies Dashboard
-Authenticated users can view all agencies.
+● Authenticated users can view all agencies.

 Data is displayed in a clean, scrollable table.
 ## 👥 Contacts Viewer With Daily Limit
-Users can view up to 50 contacts per day.
+● Users can view up to 50 contacts per day.

-Scrolling through the table automatically counts each viewed contact.
+● Scrolling through the table automatically counts each viewed contact.

-Once the daily limit is reached:
+● Once the daily limit is reached:

-  -A modal appears asking the user to upgrade (no payment system required).
+  ○ A modal appears asking the user to upgrade (no payment system required).

-  -Additional contacts are blurred.
+  ○ Additional contacts are blurred.
 # 📅 Daily Reset
-View counter resets every day automatically using localStorage with date tracking.
+● View counter resets every day automatically using localStorage with date tracking.
 # 🛠 Technical Stack
-Next.js 16 (App Router, Turbopack)
+● Next.js 16 (App Router, Turbopack)

-Clerk Authentication
+● Clerk Authentication

-CSS Modules for styling
+● CSS Modules for styling

-IntersectionObserver for tracking which rows are viewed
+● IntersectionObserver for tracking which rows are viewed

-LocalStorage for persistent daily usage tracking
+● LocalStorage for persistent daily usage tracking

-Vercel Deployment
+● Vercel Deployment

 # 📦 Installation & Setup
 ## 1️⃣ Clone Repository